lokokung/webgpu-sort/README.md

 Open [`http://localhost:8080/standalone/tests.html`](http://localhost:8080/standalone/tests.html) to see/run the test suites.

+A build can also be triggered via `npm run build` which will build into `dist/0.x` and can be copied and used directly in other projects.

 ## Thanks

 - [WebGPU CTS repository](https://github.com/gpuweb/cts) where most of the test framework is copied